Maine’s Gold Coast Tour

 DAY 2 Where Maine’s Coast gets Wilder – the Schoodic Peninsula

-This morning begins with a ferry crossing of Frenchman Bay, delivering us to the quieter, less-visited side of Acadia National Park.
-Almost immediately, the landscape feels more open—and more wild.
+This morning begins with a ferry crossing of Frenchman Bay, delivering you to the quieter, less-visited side of Acadia National Park.
+Almost immediately, the landscape feels more open — and more wild.

-We cycle through Winter Harbor and along Grindstone Neck, where classic summer cottages overlook the sea.
+You cycle through Winter Harbor and along Grindstone Neck, where classic summer cottages overlook the sea.
 The road hugs the shoreline as waves crash against the rocks, reminding you just how powerful this coast can be.
-In the small fishing village of Corea, we stop for a walk on a little-known beach—one of those places you’d never find without local knowledge.
+In the small fishing village of Corea, you stop for a walk on a little-known beach — one of those places you’d never find without a guide who knows.

-The day ends back at the inn,fresh Maine lobster, and the satisfying tiredness that comes from a full day spent outdoors.
+After time back at the inn, you’ll head out for fresh Maine lobster and the satisfying tiredness that comes from a full day spent outdoors.

 • Cycling Options: 30 miles | elevation gain 1,559 ft